 The magazine is best known for electing an annual "Person of the Year".
-Since 1999 they also elect an annual list of the 100 most influential people of the year.
+Since 1999, they also elect an annual list of the 100 most influential people of the year.

-"Time" provides examples of:
+Time provides examples of:

 - Cosmetic Award: The "Person of the Year" election is often seen as a badge of honor, not being connected to any kind of a financial reward.
 Except that's not the magazine's intent.

-- When "Time Magazine" tried to elect the "Person of the Century" in 1999 there was criticism that too many names were Americans, and not only that, some of them were solely important to the U.S.A. itself, not the world in general.
+- When Time tried to elect the "Person of the Century" in 1999 there was criticism that too many names were Americans, and not only that, some of them were solely important to the U.S.A. itself, not the world in general.